CurlMix Founders, Kim + Tim Prepare for Shark Tank

 The biggest advantage of going into the Tank is that you can learn about your judges, but they can’t learn about you…so in a way, the entrepreneur has the advantage.

-I wrote down 50 questions that might be asked, then put them on cars, and on the back, I wrote 2-3 talking points for each answer.
+I wrote down 50 questions that might be asked, then put them on cards, and on the back, I wrote 2-3 talking points for each answer.

 I felt like I was back in college preparing for a midterm or something.
 Only, in college, I was a B student, so I didn’t work this hard lol.
 This Shark Tank preparation was definitely A student work.